-November 23, 1946: Judy and husband Vincente Minnelli were recently seen at Slapsy Maxie’s nightclub in Hollywood, California.
+November 23, 1946: Judy and her husband Vincente Minnelli were recently seen at Slapsy Maxie’s nightclub in Hollywood, California.

-November 23, 1947: Another snapshot of Judy and husband Vincente Minnelli out on the town, this time at Ciro’s in Hollywood, California.
+November 23, 1947: Another snapshot of Judy and her husband Vincente Minnelli out on the town, this time at Ciro’s in Hollywood, California.

 Also shown above is an ad published on this date for MGM Records.
 Till The Clouds Roll By is listed, although the focus is on the recording of Lionel Barrymore’s famous portrayal of Scrooge from the Dickens classic, “A Christmas Carol.”
 Beginning in the 1930s, it was an annual tradition that Barrymore would tell the story and play the role on radio.
-He missed out on playing the role in the 1938 MGM film version of the story due to his arthritis, much to audiences disappointment.
+He missed out on playing the role in the 1938 MGM film version of the story due to his arthritis, much to the audience’s disappointment.

 November 23, 1953: Recording session for A Star Is Born.
 Judy pre-recorded “It’s A New World” and the “Tour de Force” (“Someone At Last”).
 Time started: 2 p.m. – Finished: 5:30 p.m.

 The following links are various versions of the two numbers, click on them to listen and/or download: